Snowshoe Mountain, United States: Family Ski Guide

 🏠Where Should Your Family Stay?

-Snowshoe Mountain's lodging situation is unusually good for an East Coast resort, and here's why: almost everything is slopeside.
+Snowshoe Mountain's lodging is unusually good for an East Coast resort.
 The village sits at 4,848 feet on top of the mountain, so you're not commuting uphill from a valley town.
 You step out of your building and you're on snow.
-That changes the entire calculus of where to stay, because proximity to lifts isn't a question of which property you pick.
-It's the default.
+That changes everything about where to stay, because proximity to lifts is the default here, not a premium.

-Snowshoe runs a "Bluebird Bargains" section on their lodging page with discounted units that haven't filled.
-If your dates are flexible, check it before committing.
-Late January and early February midweek stays can drop 25% or more below peak pricing.
-The resort also bundles lodging with lift tickets and rentals in their packages page, and the spring savings deal (late February through late March) knocks 25% off lodging and rentals together.
+Check Snowshoe's "Bluebird Bargains" for discounted units that haven't filled.
+Late January and early February midweek stays drop 25% or more below peak pricing.
+Spring savings deals (late February through late March) knock 25% off lodging and rentals together.

 ✈️How Do You Get to Snowshoe Mountain?